 You can organize individual computers into a protection group by specifying the necessary computers in the protection group settings.
 This option is recommended for smaller environments that do not have Microsoft Active Directory deployed.

 - Microsoft Active Directory objects

-You can create protection groups that include one or more Microsoft Active Directory objects: entire domain, container, organization unit, group, computer or cluster.
+You can create protection groups that include one or more Microsoft Active Directory objects: entire domain, container, organizational unit, group, computer, or failover cluster.
 This allows you to manage Veeam Agents on computers being part of an Active Directory domain.
-Protection groups that include Active Directory domain, containers, groups and/or organization units are dynamic in their nature.
+Protection groups that include Active Directory domain, containers, groups and/or organizational units are dynamic in their nature.
 For example, if a new computer is added to a container, Veeam Backup & Replication will automatically discover this computer and start managing this computer as specified in the protection group settings.

 You can specify a protection scope based on Active Directory objects in one of the following ways:

-- You can select individual Active Directory objects that you want to include in a protection group, for example, selected organization units and/or computers.
+- You can select individual Active Directory objects that you want to include in a protection group, for example, selected organizational units and/or computers.

-- You can include in the protection group an entire domain or other Active Directory object (such as a container or organization unit) and exclude specific child objects being part of this object, for example, selected organization units and/or computers.
+- You can include in the protection group an entire domain or other Active Directory object (such as a container or organizational unit) and exclude specific child objects being part of this object, for example, selected organizational units and/or computers.

 - Computers listed in a CSV file

 You can add multiple computers to a protection group by importing a list of computers from a CSV file.
 Protection groups that include computers listed in a CSV file are also dynamic.
 If a new computer appears in a CSV file after the protection group is created, during the next protection group rescan session, Veeam Backup & Replication will automatically update the protection group settings to include the added computer.